spotinst/help/src/docs/ocean/features/roll.md

 4. Configure the [Roll Parameters](https://docs.spot.io/ocean/features/roll?id=roll-parameters):

     *   Configure the size of a roll batch (%).
-    *   Configure the Batch size healthy percentage (%)
+    *   Configure the Batch size healthy percentage (%).
     *   Add an optional comment.
-    *   Turn on or turn off Respect Pod Disruption Budget (PDB)
+    *   Turn on or turn off Respect Pod Disruption Budget (PDB).
-    *   Turn on or turn off Respect Restrict Scale Down
+    *   Turn on or turn off Respect Restrict Scale Down.

 5. In the third step of the wizard, set the schedule frequency using the day/week/month/time controls or type in a Cron expression.